forrtproject/forrtproject.github.io/content/home/4-products.md

   imgalttext = "Dynamic Projects" imgside = "right" buttonurl = "about/get-involved"
-  buttondescr = "Read our publications" name = "Ongoing Projects" description = "FORRT has several ongoing dynamic projects.
-These team-science & citizen-science open contributorships are open to anyone willing to help.
-Read their [description here](about/get-involved/)."
+  buttondescr = "Get involved"
+  name = "Ongoing Projects"
+  description = "At any given time, FORRT has several ongoing, dynamic projects.
+These range from developing educational resources, to metascience research, to highlighting the perspectives of marginalized groups.
+Our philosophy is rooted in community science and open contributorship: anyone willing to help can contribute to FORRT projects, including you!"

 [design.spacing]
   # Customize the section spacing.
 Order is top, right, bottom, left.